gopherjs/gopherjs/README.md

 ```
 go get -u github.com/gopherjs/gopherjs
 ```
-Now you can use  `./bin/gopherjs build [files]` or `./bin/gopherjs install [package]` which behave similar to the `go` tool.
+Now you can use  `gopherjs build [files]` or `gopherjs install [package]` which behave similar to the `go` tool.
 For `main` packages, these commands create a `.js` file and `.js.map` source map in the current directory or in `$GOPATH/bin`.
 The generated JavaScript file can be used as usual in a website.
-Use `./bin/gopherjs help [command]` to get a list of possible command line flags, e.g. for minification and automatically watching for changes.
+Use `gopherjs help [command]` to get a list of possible command line flags, e.g. for minification and automatically watching for changes.
 If you want to run the generated code with Node.js, see [this page](doc/syscalls.md).

 *Note: GopherJS will try to write compiled object files of the core packages to your $GOROOT/pkg directory.
 If that fails, it will fall back to $GOPATH/pkg.*